soynomm/nomm.xyz/resources/content/blog/im-no-longer-a-frontend-developer.md

 marked the last day as one, and also the last day at [GPM](https://www.greenpowermonitor.com/), where I had spent my last 2 and a half years.
-The first two years I spent almost entirely writing ClojureScript, which I must say is a joy to write, and the rest writing TypeScript, which to me is, like my colleagues know, a poor man's typed language.
+The first two years I spent almost entirely writing ClojureScript, which I must say is a joy to write, and the rest writing TypeScript, which to me is like my colleagues know, a poor man's typed language.

 **Funny story about GPM:** I was new in Barcelona and needed a job, so I applied to a few JavaScript positions, one of which was GPM.
 I had just one call with them after which I received a formal offer.
-Once arriving to the offices to sign my contract I found out that I will be doing ClojureScript instead, which if you don't know is about as different from JavaScript as a thing could be.
-I also found out that they had forgotten to send me a test job and that it was obviously a bit late for that.
+Once arriving in the offices to sign my contract I found out that I will be doing ClojureScript instead, which if you don't know is about as different from JavaScript as a thing could be.
+I also found out that they had forgotten to send me a test job and that it was a bit late for that.
-Seems all worked out however.
+Seems all worked out despite these things, and if Clojure were a bit more popular, I'd probably be looking to do back-end Clojure instead of Python right now.

 I have no bad words about the company, or the people I've worked with.
 In fact, I was told that if I ever find myself in Barcelona again and would like to work for